mysterious-coding/base_entranced/README.md

 For example, adding `ammorockets 5` will cause a class to spawn with 5 rockets, and it will only be able to obtain a maximum of 5 rockets from ammo dispensers and ammo canisters.
 Note that the `CFL_EXTRA_AMMO` classflag still works in conjunction with these custom ammo amounts; for example, `ammodetpacks 3` combined with `CFL_EXTRA_AMMO` will give 6 detpacks (plus double ammo for all other weapons)

 Mapmakers can add the new `drawicon` key to shield/health/ammo generators.
 Use `drawicon 0` to hide its icon from the radar display (defaults to 1).
+The main intent of this is to hide shield/health/ammo generators from the radar that are not yet accessible to the players.
+For example, hiding the Hoth infirmary ammo generators until offense has reached the infirmary objective (use an `info_siege_radaricon` with the icon of the generator and toggle it on/off).

 Mapmakers can add some new extra keys to `misc_siege_item` for additional control over siege items: